aashishchy/pygame/README.md

 # pygame
-use pygame module to make simple game
+use pygame module to make this game in which player can run and shoot bullet on enemy